UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/03_Android.md

 We suggest to always use a **64-bit** OS version.

+## BlissRom - Bliss-x86 for UDOO X86

+This is a really useful Open-Source Android ROM for x86 based on the AOSP.

+Bliss-x86 is for PC project, will have a few PC centric extras added in to help with application compatibility, mouse integration, keyboard shortcuts, tc.
+And the creators have added a few little linux throwbacks like bash and busybox commands, integrated Terminal and much more.
+You can find some additional features pre-installed on top of the like Root permission in addition to the Pico version of [OpenGapps](https://github.com/opengapps/).

+### Installation

+<span class="label label-warning">Heads up!</span> This is not developed by the UDOO Team so it is not official and supported directly.

+You can download the official BlissRom builds for UDOO X86 in the [download page](https://downloads.blissroms.com/Bliss/Official/x86/udoo/).

+To prepare a bootable USB with the installer you can follow the UDOO [Getting Started](https://www.udoo.org/get-started-x86/) guide or check the official [BlissRom documentation](https://forum.xda-developers.com/android/software/x86-bliss-x86-pc-s-t3534657).

 ## Android-x86 Project - Run Android on Your UDOO X86

 From the official [android-x86.org](http://www.android-x86.org/) website: